acarriedev/be-nc-news/README.md

 ## Tests

 The tests for this api have been designed with `jest` and `jest sorted`.
 Jest has been set to watch mode.
-To escpae watch mode enter this is the terminal
+To escape watch mode enter this in the terminal

 ```bash
 ^c